ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 ```

 As with type `object`, the `IS` and `IS NOT` operators behave similarly to
-equality and inequality, but never produce a `null` result.
-Strings have
+equality and inequality, but never produce a `NULL` result.
+Strings have the
-the same null semantics as `object`.
-In fact strings have all the same
+same null semantics as `object`.
+In fact strings have all the same semantics as
-semantics as object except that they get a  value comparison with `strcmp`
+object except that they get a  value comparison with `strcmp` rather than an
-rather than an identity comparison.
-With object `x == y` implies that
+identity comparison.
+With object `x == y` implies that `x` and `y` point to the
-`x` and `y` point to the very same object.
-With strings, it only means
-`x` and `y` hold the same text.
+very same object.
+With strings, it only means `x` and `y` hold the same text.

 The `IN` and `NOT IN` operators also work for text using the same value
 comparisons as above.

-Additionally there are special text comparison operators such as `LIKE`,
+Additionally there are special text comparison operators such as `LIKE`, `MATCH`
-`MATCH` and `GLOB`.
+and `GLOB`.
 These comparisons are defined by SQLite.

 ### `BLOB`

-Blobs are compared by value (equivalent to `memcmp`) but have no
+Blobs are compared by value (equivalent to `memcmp`) but have no well-defined
-well-defined ordering.
-The `memcmp` order is deemed not helpful as blobs
+ordering.
+The `memcmp` order is deemed not helpful as blobs usually have
-usually have internal structure hence the valid comparisons are only
-equality and inequality.
+internal structure hence the valid comparisons are only equality and inequality.

-You can use user defined functions to do better comparisons of your
+You can use user defined functions to do better comparisons of your particular
-particular blobs if needed.
+blobs if needed.

 The net comparison behavior is otherwise just like strings.